STAMPEDE

 What is this study about?

-Prostate cancer accounts for around one fifth of all cancers among men.
-In the UK there are around 25,000 new cases of prostate cancer each year, and around 10,000 deaths.
+Prostate cancer accounts for around one-fifth of all male cancers.
+In the UK, there are ~47,000 new cases each year and ~11,000 deaths.

 Type of study